csdms/pymt/docs/installation.rst

     $ conda config --add channels conda-forge

-We advise installing *pymt* into a conda environment.
+We advise installing *pymt* into a conda environment (see :ref:`conda-env` in the :doc:`quickstart` guide).
-Environments in conda can easily be set up and town down.
+Conda environments can easily be set up and torn down.
 Create an environment and install *pymt* in it with:

 .. code-block:: console